 Chocolate Chip Walnut Cookies are easy to bake for an everyday treat.
-This chocolate chip cookie recipe makes 24 cookies and you can make them to eat right away, or make the cookie dough batter to freeze and bake up just a few at a time.
+This chocolate chip cookie recipe makes 24 cookies.
+Make them to eat right away, or make the cookie dough batter to freeze and bake up just a few at a time.

 Chocolate Chip Cookies with Walnuts

-We all love an old fashioned chocolate chip cookie.
-But what if you want to take your cookie baking up a notch?
+We all love old fashioned chocolate chip cookie recipes and this chocolate chip cookie recipe will take your cookies up a notch!

 - Taste: These cookies are sweet like a chocolate chip cookie should be, paired with the crunch of chopped walnuts, which are barely noticeable but tone down the sweetness of the baked cookies just a bit.

 - Texture: I’m totally on team chewy cookies.
 These will bake up as soft, chewy and somewhat thick cookies.
 Take care not to over baked them!
 I’ll take a just barely baked cookie over an over baked cookie any day of the week.
 Why do you think we eat raw cookie dough??!?